15 Cruise Ship Mistakes That Could Wreck Your Vacation

 Cruises are often thought of as the pinnacle of luxury travel.
 You’ve got excitement, relaxation, and exploration right at your fingertips.
 However, vacations at sea are easy to mess up if you’re not careful.

-To make sure you avoid wasting money on a cruise, chart a course for smoother sailing by steering clear of these 15 mistakes.
+To avoid wasting money on a cruise, chart a course for smoother sailing by steering clear of these 15 mistakes.

 Packing too much